 You need to hold your neck and head straight.

-A good way to practice stranding upright is by standing against a wall.
+An excellent way to practice standing upright is by standing against a wall.

-Avoid standing for too long because it can have an adverse effect on the circulation of blood in your body.
+Avoid standing for too long because it can have an adverse effect on blood circulation in your body.